joedanz/cf-project-tracker/trunk/install/README.txt

-Project Tracker v1.0
+Project Tracker v2.0
 by Joe Danziger (joe@ajaxcf.com)

 Initial Release: June 5, 2007
-Current Release: November 30, 2007
+Current Release: February 25, 2007

 This application was inspired by Basecamp (http://www.basecamphq.com) put out by the 37signals crew.
 Not too much documentation but